Cloud Platform (LCP)

 The V2 release of the Load Cloud Platform (LCP) introduces several, highly-requested features:

-• private ANS-104 DataItems
+* private ANS-104 DataItems

-• DataItems as first-class s3 objects
+* DataItems as first-class s3 objects

-• access controlled DataItems (s3 objects)
+* access controlled DataItems (s3 objects)

-• [email protected] device upgrades
+* s3\@1.0 device upgrades

-The foundation: a universal API key system for Load
+### The foundation: a universal API key system for Load <a href="#the-foundation-a-universal-api-key-system-for-load" id="the-foundation-a-universal-api-key-system-for-load"></a>

-V2 introduces the concept of Load accounts and load_acc API keys.
+V2 introduces the concept of Load accounts and [load\_acc](/load-cloud-platform-lcp/ls3-with-load_acc.md) API keys.
 A unified auth layer finally enables us to provision scoped access to Load’s HyperBEAM S3 layer and build access control for data.

 Under the hood, Load Cloud email login uses [Magic](http://magic.link/) to create an EVM wallet.
 This wallet’s keys have access to the Load authentication API and generate keys in the dashboard that can read and write from S3.